CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Witch’s Potion

-This magical Halloween DIY craft from The Craft Train allows your kiddos to stir up their creative juices and uses ingredients you already have in your pantry.
+This magical DIY Halloween craft from The Craft Train allows your kiddos to stir up their creative juices and uses ingredients you already have in your pantry.

-What you need: water; dish soap; liquid watercolors; salt; clear cups; spoons
+What you need: Water; dish soap; liquid watercolors; salt; clear cups; spoons

 Witches Broom Halloween Treats